A Charmed Life: Plot

 The story begins with the simple trials and tribulations of everyday life experienced by John and Martha Sinnott.
 Their background stories are gradually introduced, especially during their picnic with the Coes in the beginning.
 One night when John is away, Martha and Miles drunkenly have sex at Martha's house after a party at the Coes'.
 Martha becomes pregnant, and rather than having a baby whose paternity is ambiguous, she decides to have an abortion.
 Warren lends Martha the money to have an abortion.
 The story ends with Martha dying in a car accident on her way home from the Coes' house, with the money for the abortion and the address of the clinic in her pocketbook.

-Author

-Mary McCarthy (born June 21, 1912, Seattle, Wash., U.S.—died Oct.
-25, 1989, New York, N.Y.) was an essayist, author, and critic known for writing on political, moral, and intellectual dilemmas through the use of humor and acerbity.